JoeyDoom/default-Sass/README.md

-# Black Axe SASS Defaults #
+# SASS Defaults #

 Default set of files to use for new projects.
 This is still a work in progress.
-Feel free to contribute any changes that you think will help us out whenever you want.

 Check out the Treehouse course that this was based on for more info http://teamtreehouse.com/library/modular-css-with-sass